adinandra12cf/Data-Pores-OFGs/README.md

-# Data for Manuscript - Pores & OFGs
+# Data - Pores & OFGs

 There are input files (.dat) and output files (.std) resulting from Geometry Optimization in OpenMX as follows: